OmarIsmailAbdelrahman/MTC-Competiton/README.md

 ### 3. KenLM N-gram
 - Created multiple n-grams (3 to 6) using the train/adapt dataset, resulting in small output changes.
 - Constructed n-grams using the Egyptian Datasets Collection (2.5 million rows), improving performance slightly.

-### 4. Knowledge Distillation Model
-- Attempted knowledge distillation with Wav2Vec2 and NeMo but failed due to mismatched decoder lengths.
-- Potential solution: Adjust transformer heads to match the output.

 ### 5. FAdam Optimization
 - Used FAdam to reduce training time and enhance model stability.